Whether for kids or the young at heart, these freakishly fun Halloween events in Los Angeles will not disappoint.

 See the adorable Griffith Park Zoo in a different light this Halloween with its long pumpkin patch ride, scary go round, and several hair-raising attractions.

 Absolutely not for the faint-hearted, this year’s theme is about clowns.
-Avoid at all cost if you’re the type who gets nightmares after seeing the nicest clowns at children’s parties, because the clowns haunting Griffith Park could trigger major coulrophobia.
+Avoid at all costs if you’re the type who gets nightmares after seeing the nicest clowns at children’s parties because the clowns haunting Griffith Park could trigger major coulrophobia.

 Halloween Horror Nights